A. R. Bernard: Career

-Prior to becoming a born again Christian in January 1975, Bernard was a part of the Muslim American movement.
-In 1978 he and his wife, Karen, started a bible study in the kitchen of their Brooklyn railroad apartment.
+In 1978 he and his wife Karen, started a Bible study in the kitchen of their Brooklyn railroad apartment.
 Bernard left his 10-year banking career in 1979 to go into ministry full-time, and they rented a small storefront in Greenpoint, Brooklyn.
 Later that year Household of Faith Ministries was incorporated.
 In 1988, Household of Faith turned an abandoned Brooklyn supermarket into a 1000-seat sanctuary, naming it Christian Life Center in June 1989, with a membership of 625.
 In 1995 they purchased a vacant lot adjacent to Starrett City and the church moved into its new home on December 31, 2000.

-The 6.5-acre (26,000 m2) sanctuary and conference center also includes a chapel, bookstore, television production facilities and youth center.
+Bernard has served as the President of the Council of Churches of the City of New York, as well as the Boards of Directors for the Commission of Religious Leaders (CORL), the Brooklyn Public Library and the New York City Economic Development Corporation.

+Bernard has founded the New School of Biblical Theology in Orlando Florida and the Brooklyn Preparatory School in New York City.

 During the campaigning for the 2016 presidential elections, Bernard joined the board of Donald Trump's "Evangelical Executive Advisory Board".
 The purpose of the board was to "provide advisory support to Mr. Trump on those issues important to Evangelicals and other people of the faith in America,” the campaign said in a statement.
 Bernard then stepped down in 2017 quoting a "deepening conflict in values between myself and the administration."

+In 2018, Bernard put forward a plan to build an urban village within the CCC complex.
+The site was designed to include over 2,000 apartments, a grocery store, greenspace, a trade school, a performing arts center and daycare center.
+Half of the apartments would be reserved for people on low incomes.

 Personal life

-Bernard is married to his wife Karen since 1972.
-Bernard and Karen met in high school in East New York, when he was 15 and she 16.
+Bernard has been married to Karen since 1972.
+They met in high school when he 15 and she 16.
 In an interview, he revealed that they were once headed for divorce because of some decisions that he had made and that he had made his "ministry his mistress".
 They have 7 sons and several grandchildren together.

 His eldest son, Alfonso R. Bernard Jr., died from an asthma attack on 4 February 2015 at the age of 39 and is survived by his wife Janel and four children.